 Actually, there is a number of reasons to redo your website.
 Here are some common motivators for putting an existing site into the worldwide wood chipper and building something sleek and modern:

 - Your site is outdated.
 Like woefully, irrevocably, and rather impressively behind the times.
-This could present itself as old and incorrect content sitewide (e.g., copy, images, videos), antiquated formatting and flow, or obsolete features or functionality.
+This could present itself as old and incorrect content sitewide (e.g., copy, images, videos), antiquated formatting and flow, old-fashioned designs that are no longer trendy, or obsolete features or functionality.
 The site works — it just ain’t as pretty, helpful or enjoyable, and efficient as it could be.
 It’s a limping horse that’s long in the tooth.

 - The underpinnings of your site are ancient.
 As technology rockets ahead in time, web platforms, code, etc. can become deprecated (no longer updated or supported).
 This can leave your site vulnerable to breaks and security probs.
 It can also make it incredibly labor and cost intensive to maintain the system.

 - Your site is B-R-O-K-E-N!
 As “web people” this is just plain painful for us to see because we know how critical it is to your biz to have a functional site.
 In this scenario, your site is rife with dead links, missing images, buttons or forms that spit back error messages, pages that don’t load, and so on.
 You’ve encountered these sites — ya know what broken is.

 - Your site is a beast to update.
 Sometimes it’s not the front-end that inspires taking your site in a different direction.
 Maybe your website evolved into something quirky (being polite here) and is now so convoluted that only a specialized uber-computer-expert type can make the most innocuous tweaks.
 Maybe you want it to be easy enough for a regular person with general computer skills to be able to manage.